By Kelli Meyer

 The United Nations system is comprised of the UN, which is headquartered in New York, and more than 30 affiliated organizations—known as programs, funds, and specialized agencies—with their own membership, leadership, and budget processes.

-In a new series, we’re taking a look at the UN entities that might not always make headlines but play an integral part of the UN’s mission to promote global peace and prosperity.
+In our “Meet the (UN) Family” series, we’re taking a look at the UN entities that might not always make the headlines but play an integral part of the UN’s mission to promote global peace and prosperity.

 Next on the agenda: the United Nations Educational, Scientific and Cultural Organization (UNESCO).